-Before signing documents that could essentially bar any future rights to a federal contract claim, you should get professional help.
+Before signing documents that could essentially bar any future rights to a federal contract claim, you should get professional legal help.
 Too many small and large businesses have lost FAR release of claims cases worth millions on appeal.

 General Rule of Law – FAR Release of Claims Language?